Dark Chocolate Cake With a Kahlua Glaze Recipe

 There shouldn't be any obvious sugar crystals, and the yellowness of the butter becomes much lighter.

-6. Add just under a cup of the flour mixture to the creamed butter/sugar/eggs, and then ¼ of the sour cream or buttermilk and fold together well.
+Step 6: Add just under a cup of the flour mixture to the creamed butter/sugar/eggs, and then 1/4 of the sour cream or buttermilk and fold together well.

 Repeat this three or four times, until all of the flour mixture and sour cream/buttermilk has been added.

-9. Bake the cake in the center of a medium oven, 180°C (350°F) for 50 minutes to an hour - test the middle of the cake with a skewer.
+Step 9: Bake the cake in the center of a medium oven, 180°C (350°F) for 50 minutes to an hour.
+Test the middle of the cake with a skewer.

-10. Prepare the coffee glaze - In a small saucepan, melt the sugar, water and instant coffee granules.
+Step 10: Prepare the coffee glaze.
+In a small saucepan, melt the sugar, water, and instant coffee granules.
 When hot, stir in the Kahlua or Tia Maria.

 Non-alcohol version: If you don't want to use alcohol, add a little extra water and sugar to increase the amount of the glaze.

-Non-alcohol, non-coffee version: substitute 80ml orange juice for the coffee and Tia Maria or Kahlua.
+Non-alcohol, non-coffee version: Substitute 80 milliliters orange juice for the coffee and Tia Maria or Kahlua.

 Serve slices with a good vanilla bean ice cream, or a dollop of thick cream.